johnbe4/getSeoSitemap/README.md

 URLs inside pdf files will not be scanned and will not be included into sitemap.<br>

 To improve SEO, it checks:<br>
-- malformed URLs<br>
-- http response code of all internal and external sources (images, scripts, links, iframes, videos, audios)<br>
+- http response code of all internal and external sources into domain (images, scripts, links, iframes, videos, audios)<br>
+- malformed URLs into domain<br>
-- page title<br>
+- page title of URLs into domain<br>
-- page description<br>
+- page description of URLs into domain<br>
-- page h1/h2/h3<br>
+- page h1/h2/h3 of URLs into domain<br>
-- page size<br>
+- page size of URLs into sitemap<br>
-- image alt<br>
+- image alt of URLs into domain<br>
-- image title.<br>
+- image title of URLs into domain.<br>

 You can use absolute or relative URLs inside the site.<br>
+Robots.txt file must be present into the main directory of the site otherwise getSeoSitemap will fail.<br>
+This script will set automatically all URLs to skip and to allow into sitemap following the robots.txt rules of "User-agent: *".<br>
 There is not any automatic function to submit updated sitemap to google or bing.<br>
-That is because I discovered search engines prefer submission by their webmaster tools.<br>
-In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.<br>
 It rewrites robots.txt adding updated sitemap informations.<br>
 Maximum limit of URLs to insert into sitemap is 2.5T.<br>